Kensington Oval to operate at increased capacity for upcoming Apex Series

 Cricket West Indies (CWI) had deemed the January 22-30 Betway series – the first series to be played in Barbados since the onset of the COVID-19 pandemic in 2020 – a success, saying it was pleased with the safe return of fans in large numbers.

-People attending the games were fully vaccinated, with their vaccination status checked and verified by Ministry of Health and Wellbeing officials at the point of entry, as will be the case for the Apex series.
+All persons attending the games were fully vaccinated, with their vaccination status checked and verified by Ministry of Health and Wellness officials at the point of entry, as will be the case for the Apex series.

 ADVERTISEMENT